Skip to main content

 Alfonso Cuaron (Movie 3)

 “Prisoner of Azkaban” marked the first time the franchise changed directing hands.
-David Heyman said, "One thing that's very important is the producer has to be guardian of Jo's vision but give the director freedom to make the film he wants.
+David Heyman described this transition saying, "One thing that's very important is the producer has to be guardian of Jo's vision but give the director freedom to make the film he wants.
 You have to allow them to bring their own vision to it."
 Cuaron mostly respects the foundations laid by Columbus and his team from the first two movies.
 But Cuaron adds his own handprints onto Hogwarts.

-As one example, Hagrid’s cabin apparently got relocated over the summer.
-In the last two films, the kids had a fairly straightforward shot from the castle grounds to his house.
-Now his hut is nested at the base of a small hill where it will stay for the rest of the series.
+Some of those additions involved painting over what the last guy did: in the last two films, the kids had a fairly straightforward shot from the castle grounds to Hagrid's Cabin, but apparently it was relocated over the summer to the base of a small hill, where it will stay for the rest of the series.
 We also see the Hogwarts kids out of their uniform more often than we did in the first two movies, inviting a sort of weekend vibe to many of their interactions.

 A number of set pieces introduced by Cuaron became mainstays throughout the rest of the series.
 Cuaron introduced the bridge over the ravine where Lupin and Harry have their first one-on-one talk.
 We’ll see this same bridge come up again like in the final film where it becomes the stage for a deadly encounter between Neville and the Snatchers, itself a feature unique to the films.
 This movie also saw Michael Gambon replace Richard Harris as Professor Dumbledore, which was of course less Cuaron’s personal preferences than the simple reality of Harris passing away shortly before production on the third movie began, and Gambon would continue to embody Dumbledore for the entirety of the film series.